natewoodward/natewoodward.github.io/_posts/2019-11-23-more-bash-patterns.md

 ### Create a Temp File

 The [pitfalls involved in creating a temporary file](https://www.owasp.org/index.php/Insecure_Temporary_File) are well-known.
-To atomically create a temp file, use `mktemp`.
+To safely create a temp file, use `mktemp`.

 ```bash
 # create a temporary file